Hone logo

 Output:

-Explanation: resource1 is created and printed.
-When main finishes, resource1 goes out of scope, and its drop method is called, printing the release message.
+Explanation: resource1 is created and then goes out of scope at the end of main.
+The drop method of Resource is automatically called, printing "Releasing resource: 10".

 Example 2: